Short-drive weekend getaways: 5 easy city escapes

 4. Near Miami: Key Biscayne lighthouse and Everglade

-Key Biscayne is only 7 miles (11.2 kilometers) from downtown Miami but feels like an entirely different tropical world.
+Florida has no shortage of beach towns, but Key Biscayne is uniquely positioned.
+Just 7 miles (11.2 kilometers) from downtown Miami, Key Biscayne feels like an entirely different tropical world.
 Spend your first day soaking up the sun on the beaches, then climb the historic Bill Baggs Cape Florida lighthouse for panoramic views of the Atlantic Ocean and Biscayne Bay — be sure to check tour availability and hours in advance.
 Sunset picnics in the park are also a local favorite.
 On day two, consider an airboat tour of Everglades National Park to spot alligators, wading birds, and turtles while gliding through the wetlands.
 Bring sun and insect protection and plan ahead for parking at popular spots.
 Hilton Garden Inn Miami Brickell South is an easy and convenient base, positioned right near the Rickenbacker Causeway for quick access to Key Biscayne, while also offering proximity to downtown Miami.

 5. Near Seattle: Bainbridge Island by ferry